algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/ManagementArtifacts/managementArtifacts.md

 Why:

-- The number of sections completed is the number of sections that have been completed in the files.
+- The "number of sections completed" is the number of sections that have been completed in the files.
-- The total section predefined is the total number of sections that have been established at the beginning of the document which can be subject to minor changes between the beginning and the end.
+- The "total section predefined" is the total number of sections that have been established at the beginning of the document which can be subject to minor changes between the beginning and the end.

 <br>